himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 #### Splitting PDFs

-The following are the steps the split a PDF.
+To split a PDF document:
-1. Open the PDF document you wish to split.
+1. Open a PDF document you wish to split.
 2. Navigate to the `Document` menu.
 3. Choose the `Split` function.
 4. Specify the range of pages you want to split into a new PDF.